Alex Ovechkin exits Capitals’ preseason finale early with lower-body injury, plus takeaways

 Fehervary in, van Riemsdyk scratched

-Fehevary was on the top pairing with Carlson.
+Fehervary was on the top pairing with Carlson.
 Fehervary recorded an assist on Carlson’s goal at 4:54 of the second period.

-Trevor van Riemsdyk, who played on the left side of Carlson on Wednesday night, was a healthy scratch Friday.
+Trevor van Riemsdyk, who played on the left side of Carlson on Wednesday night, was a healthy scratch.
 Between Fehervary, van Riemsdyk and Michal Kempny, one player is not expected to be in the Capitals’ six-man blue line on opening night.

 “Young players, at some point they got to play,” Laviolette said.
 “Marty has put in his time here.
-Hee can skate, he is not a young kid anymore even though he is trying to crack the lineup, crack the club.
+He can skate; he is not a young kid anymore even though he is trying to crack the lineup, crack the club.
 He is not an 18-year-old kid or 19-year-old kid coming in.
 He is someone we are looking at.”

 Lapierre gets a final look

-Hendrix Lapierre made his final argument Friday night to make the Capitals’ opening night roster.
+Hendrix Lapierre made his final argument for a spot on the Capitals’ opening night roster.
 After being scratched in favor of Connor McMichael on Wednesday against Boston, Lapierre skated as the third center between Conor Sheary and Oshie.
 Both Lapierre and McMichael are vying for the open center position with Backstrom expected to miss the start of the season.

 Lapierre played a few shifts at left wing with Ovechkin out.